On $\gamma$-vectors satisfying the Kruskal-Katona inequalities: Flag spheres with few vertices

 \begin{proof} We will proceed by induction on dimension.
 As a base case $d=2$, observe that for $\Delta$ the boundary of an $n$-gon one has $f(\Delta;t) = 1+nt+nt^2$, $h(\Delta;t) = 1+(n-2)t+t^2$, and hence $\gamma(\Delta;t) = 1+(n-4)t$ and $\gamma_1(\Delta)=1$ only for the pentagon.

-Now suppose $\Delta$ is a $(d-1)$-dimensional flag sphere with $2d+1$ vertices.
-If $\Delta$ is a suspension, it is a suspension of a $(d-2)$ sphere with $2d-1 = 2(d-1)+1$ vertices and we are finished by induction.
-Otherwise, the link of any vertex $v$ is a $(d-2)$-sphere with precisely $2d-2$ vertices, i.e., an octahedral sphere.
+Now suppose $\Delta$ is a $(d-1)$-dimensional flag homology sphere with $2d+1$ vertices.
+If $\Delta$ is a suspension, it is a suspension of a homology $(d-2)$-sphere with $2d-1 = 2(d-1)+1$ vertices and we are finished by induction.